-- ☐ Proofread your paper and edit for sentence structure and proper grammar - ☐ Ask at least three other people to read your paper and give you feedback (consider teachers, mentors, club leaders, friends, and parents)
+- ☐ Proofread your paper and edit for sentence structure and proper grammar - Ask at least three other papele to read your and give you feedback (consider teachers, mentors, club leaders, please note:

 Your paper will be checked for plagiarism.

 Make sure to take the time to analyze and interpret the articles and information you read, and explain them in your own voice.
 It's important to always be careful when sharing an idea or concept that is someone else's (even if you explain it in your own words), that you properly credit the original source.